 GPS is great, but only if you really need it.
 Some fitness trackers, such as the Charge 3 and Versa can pair with your smartphone to extract GPS information.
-This, however, means you’ll need to carry your smartphone with you.
+This, however, means you’ll need to carry your smartphone with you on those early morning runs.
 If you walk the same trail every day, then a GPS monitor isn’t going to do all that much for you.
 If you hit the gym primarily, the results will be entirely uninteresting!

 When it comes to buying the right fitness tracker, the characteristic of water-resistance can often be a deciding factor.

 There are no waterproof wearables.
 Regulation prohibits watches and fitness wearables from being marked as waterproof.
 This is because, there is always a certain level of water pressure at which a wearable will begin to leak.
 Wearables can therefore only be marked as water-resistant.

 Essential reading: Head off to the pool with these gadgets

 You should always check the markings on your device or the manufacturers website before taking a wearable into a shower or a pool.
 The good news is that decent water-resistance is slowly becoming an industry standard.

 A recent study suggests that resting heart rate can be used to predict your longevity.
 Researchers found that the risk of dying from any illness or health condition raises by around 9% for every 10 bpm.
 The chance of suffering a fatal heart attack or stroke rises 8%.